 Make Your Own Products

 A lot of packaged goods are not only unhealthy for us, but also create a lot of garbage! a Most are really easy to make with ingredients already in your home.
-Try making your own breads to start!
+Try making your own bread to start!
 We've even started making our own toothpaste (More on that here)! **Update: hand soap, body wash, face cream, and body butter have now been introduced to our bathroom, and I've ditched disposable hygiene products for a menstrual cup.